Finnish Presidency in the Nordic Council of Ministers: Conference on Wage Formation in the Nordic Countries

 As the wage formation systems in the Nordic countries differ from each other, the aim of the conference is to exchange views and experiences.
-Also topical international wage formation studies and the EU draft directive on the EU framework concerning minimum wages will we taken up.
+Also topical international wage formation studies and the EU draft directive on the EU framework concerning minimum wages will be discussed.

-The preliminary programme includes the following themes and speakers:
+The programme includes the following themes and speakers:

 - European perspectives on the interaction between sectoral wage setting practices and minimum wages

 Jelle Visser, Emeritus Professor of Sociology, University of Amsterdam

 - The wage formation system in Sweden